peterdsharpe/AeroSandbox/README.md

 2. If you just want the raw package (and no test cases or examples), install by simply entering "pip install AeroSandbox" into your terminal.

-3. Both of the above options will download released versions of AeroSandbox.
+3. Both of the above options will download the latest official release of AeroSandbox.
 If you'd rather get a nightly/dev version (which has more features but may be buggy), clone or download directly from [the AeroSandbox GitHub page](https://github.com/peterdsharpe/AeroSandbox).

 There are many example cases you can try out in the /examples/ directory!
 Specifically, try running "/examples/vlm3_conventional.py".